Human factors in diving safety: Panic

 Dive safety is primarily controlled by the individual diver and their ability to cope with stress underwater.
 The development of a diving accident may begin with a diver in a normal psychological and physiological state.
 The presence of a stressor may alter the diver's psychological and physiological state, and if the stress becomes excessive the diver's skills will diminish.
 Stressors may arise from human factors, the environment, equipment, procedures, organizational factors, or interactions between any of these, and these stress effects are cumulative.

-A diver is normally able to cope with applied stressors and perform the dive safely, and while the diver has sufficient capacity for coping, the stress is relieved or controlled and the operation can continue, but it f the stress exceeds the diver's capacity, then the stressor is beyond the diver's control and an accident may result.
+A diver is normally able to cope with applied stressors and perform the dive safely, and while the diver has sufficient capacity for coping, the stress is relieved or controlled and the operation can continue, but if the stress exceeds the diver's capacity, then the stressor is beyond the diver's control and an accident may result.

-Underwater it is possible to see direct evidence of stress.
+When underwater, it is possible to see direct evidence of stress.
 A diver breathing rapidly produces more bubbles at closer intervals than a relaxed diver.
 If a diver's breathing is erratic, their ability to control their position in the water is often compromised, and their depth control may be reduced so that they move up and down and flail their limbs, or drift away from their appropriate depth without adjusting buoyancy to compensate.